Rhythm1821/Tensorflow-Face-Detection/README.md

 ## Data Collection and Annotation

-The project starts with the collection of image data using OpenCV.
-These images are then annotated using LabelMe, enabling the creation of labeled data with bounding boxes around the faces.
+The first step is collecting the data.
+Using OpenCV, a popular computer vision library, images were captured.
+These images then underwent annotation for face detection using LabelMe, enabling the drawing of bounding boxes around the faces to create labeled data.

 ## Data Preprocessing

-The annotated data is organized and stored in separate folders for images and labels.
-Google Colab is utilized to access the data, and TensorFlow's data pipeline is employed to load and preprocess the images.
+The annotated data was organized and stored in separate folders for images and labels.
+Google Colab facilitated access to the data by importing and unzipping the data folders from a GitHub repository.
+TensorFlow's data pipeline was employed, utilizing tf.data.Dataset and a custom data loading function.
+The images were loaded using TensorFlow's image decoding functions.

-## Data augmentation
+## Data augmentation and scaling
+To enhance model robustness, data augmentation was applied using Albumentations.
+This technique involves introducing variations in the images, like rotations, flips, and changes in brightness.
+The augmented data was stored separately from the original data.

-Data augmentation is applied using Albumentations, enhancing the model's robustness.
-The images are scaled to a range of 0-1 for neural network training.
+Images were then scaled to the range of 0-1 by dividing by 255, a standard practice in neural network training.

 ## Model Building

-The heart of the project lies in building a deep learning model.
-A VGG16 model forms the base, with additional Dense and Convolutional layers added for task-specific performance.
-The model handles both classification and regression tasks concurrently.
+For the core of the project, a deep learning model was developed.
+The architecture included a pre-trained VGG16 model as a base and additional Dense and Convolutional layers.
+The model outputs were designed to handle both classification and regression tasks simultaneously.

 ## Custom Loss Function